pieterhielkema/Vueticol/README.md

 ## Installation

-You can install the package via yarn:
+You can install the package via npm:

-npm:

 ```bash
 npm install @pieterhielkema/vueticol --save